bitcoin/bitcoin/CONTRIBUTING.md

   - "I have not tested the code, but I have reviewed it and it looks OK, I agree it can be merged";
   - A "nit" refers to a trivial, often non-blocking issue.

+The following are variations to the ACK statement that convey meaning as shorthand:
+  - `tACK BRANCH_COMMIT`: Short for 'Tested ACK', meaning "I have tested the code and approve the changes".
+  - `utACK BRANCH_COMMIT`: Short for 'Untested ACK', meaning "I have not tested the code, but I approve the changes".
+  - `crACK BRANCH_COMMIT`: Short for 'Code Review ACK', meaning "I have only reviewed the code and approve the changes".

 Project maintainers reserve the right to weigh the opinions of peer reviewers using common sense judgement and may also weigh based on merit.
 Reviewers that